stujampur/xpmgla.github.io/_drafts/2016-01-24-guide-adding-a-post-1.md

 ---
 layout: post
-title: "Guide - Adding a post pt.1"
+title: "Guide - Adding a post using the web client pt.1"
 author: ekori
 excerpt: "Part one of the step-by-step guide for adding a post using the web interface."
 tags: [guide]